An Incredible 10 Days in Peru Itinerary

 4. Puca Pucara

 Cusco is filled with plenty of affordable and highly rated accommodation options.
-Take a look below and at Booking.com for some recommended ones:
+Take a look below for top rated options for nights 4 & 7 of the itinerary:

 Day 5 – Off to Machu Picchu